 Style & Design

 More than the furniture and accent pieces, what holds your home's design together is having a color scheme.
 If you stop for a second and look around, you'll notice that every room in your house has a color palette, even if it is just monochromatic.
-While the design style you choose has a lot to do with how each room feels, figuring it out how to pick a color palette is the one thing that will pull everything together.
+While the design style you choose has a lot to do with how each room feels, figuring out how to pick a color palette is the one thing that will pull everything together.

 At Spacejoy, we want to help you design the home of your dreams, one room at a time.
 Today, we're sharing some of our best-kept secrets on how to choose a color scheme.

-Create the Color Scheme
+2. Create Your Color Scheme

 Now that you have the inspiration, it's time to create your color scheme.
 Take note of the main colors you noticed using the previous tips.
-If you need help finding the right colors, searching on any paint manufacturer website will give you an idea.
+If you need help finding the right colors, searching on any paint manufacturer’s website will give you an idea.

 Then, choose between three to five colors that you repeatedly see in your decor right now.
 These are the core of your color scheme.
 When you're ready to incorporate them into your home's decor, there are a few things to keep in mind: